lambdaclass/concrete/ROADMAP.md

     equivalence, cached-object substitution negatives, and stdlib
     authority/allocation/evidence gates.
 The artifact must show the exact point at which independent checking stops and backend/toolchain trust begins.

+## Phase 15.5: Unsafe Concrete And Trusted Systems Profile

+Goal: make deliberately unsafe Concrete code boring to write, easy to audit, and hard to misuse.
+This phase borrows the useful Zig lesson: low-level programs need excellent tools for pointers, slices, allocators, debug allocators, and runtime instrumentation; the answer is not a global unsafe mode or Rust-style lifetime algebra, but small explicit unsafe islands with visible authority and replayable checks.

+Done when: every raw-pointer, unchecked, trusted, allocator, and FFI escape hatch has a named safe wrapper pattern, audit/report output shows the underlying assumption, debug/profile instrumentation can catch representative misuse, and a validation project proves safe code cannot reach these operations accidentally.

+This phase does **not** weaken Concrete's philosophy.
+Safe Concrete remains linear, capability-visible, second-class-reference, and no-hidden-cleanup.
+Unsafe Concrete is a deliberately marked profile for the code that must cross those boundaries: runtimes, allocators, FFI, VM/interpreter internals, freestanding/MMIO, sanitizer probes, and backend/ABI glue.
+Its evidence class is `trusted`, `runtime_checked`, `tested_by_oracle`, or `assumed` unless a later proof actually discharges the exact claim.

+Reference languages: Zig for pointer/slice taxonomy, allocator-passing and debug allocator tooling; Odin for sanitizer/runtime-instrumentation pragmatism;
+Hare for small Unix-shaped unsafe wrappers; Rust only as the cautionary example that pervasive unsafe plus hidden aliasing rules is not the Concrete model.

+1. Freeze the unsafe-surface taxonomy:
+   - safe references remain second-class and may not be returned;
+   - raw single pointers, many-item pointers, fixed-size array pointers, and slices are distinct source/report concepts;
+   - nullable pointers are explicit (`Option<Ptr>`-style), not the default;
+   - every raw pointer/slice carries mutability, provenance/trust class,
+     alignment fact where known, and optional length/bounds facts where known.
+   Add `docs/UNSAFE_CONCRETE.md` and make it point back to Phase 12's `UNSAFE_ISLAND.md`, not duplicate it.
+2. Add safe-wrapper recipes for the common unsafe shapes: checked slice from raw pointer + length, bounds-checked indexed access, non-null construction, alignment-refined pointer construction, FFI-owned handle wrappers, allocator-backed buffers, and raw-place writes.
+Each recipe must show the public safe wrapper, the private trusted/Unsafe operation, the accepted assumption, and the report line that exposes it.
+3. Add a debug allocator / checked allocator profile inspired by Zig's development allocators: allocation/free stack identity where available, double-free detection, use-after-free-like sentinel checks where applicable, leak reporting for tests, red-zone or canary checks where practical, and allocator-name reporting in audit output.
+This is `runtime_checked`, not proof evidence.
+It must work with Concrete's allocator-as-value direction:
+   `with(Alloc)` grants authority; allocator values name strategy/identity.
+4. Add pointer/slice runtime-instrumentation hooks for unsafe code: null checks, bounds checks for trusted slice views, alignment checks, provenance/trust labels, lifetime/owner debugging where the runtime can track it, and explicit opt-out for trusted performance paths.
+A checked profile may trap; a release profile may erase checks only when reports still say which checks became assumptions.
+5. Add an unsafe-aliasing policy that avoids Rust's hidden reference-UB trap: safe references keep Concrete's ordinary borrow/linearity rules; raw pointers do not silently become safe references.
+Any operation that temporarily upgrades raw memory to a safe borrow must state its exclusivity, lifetime, and frame assumptions in the wrapper contract/report.
+No "trust me, this raw pointer is an ordinary `&mut` now" shortcut.
+6. Add allocator-strategy examples: global allocator, arena/bump allocator, fixed-buffer allocator, debug allocator, and test allocator.
+Every example must show allocation authority, allocator identity, cleanup path, and failure behavior.
+Do not add ambient allocation.
+7. Add VM/interpreter-style pressure test as the validation workload: a small bytecode stack, value array, call-frame/upvalue-like structure, or mark/sweep-shaped toy heap that deliberately needs raw pointers/slices.
+The workload should compare the safe-indexed version and the unsafe-pointer version, then prove the unsafe version's assumptions are visible in reports and checked in debug/profile gates.
+8. Add FFI/trusted-boundary red-team tests: wrong length, stale pointer, null pointer, alignment mismatch, double free, missing capability, hidden allocation, and wrapper that forgets to report the underlying trusted call.
+   Safe code must fail to reach the operation; unsafe code must appear in `concrete audit --trust-boundaries`.
+9. Add syntax/ergonomics only after the taxonomy and gates exist.
+Candidate sugar may include pointer-field access or checked slice construction helpers, but it must not reintroduce removed `->` syntax as a general language form and must not blur raw pointers with safe references.
+Ergonomics serve audit, not the other way around.
+10. Add the Phase 15.5 validation artifact:
+    `examples/unsafe_concrete_vm/` plus
+    `scripts/tests/check_unsafe_concrete.sh`.
+The gate must run the workload in normal and checked profiles, compare interpreter-vs-compiled behavior where applicable, prove audit output lists every trusted/Unsafe/allocator/FFI assumption, and include at least one mutation per unsafe class that the checked profile or audit gate catches.

 ## Phase 16: Freestanding And Embedded Target